CS222-UIUC/team-07-project-smartride/docs/usage.md

    SELECT * from user;
    ```

-2. If working correctly, similar content should display
+2. If working correctly, content should display similar to below:

    ```
    1|Alice|alice@example.com|pbkdf2:sha256:<hash-here>